shaunaksachdev/shaunaksachdev/README.md

 Hi!
 I’m Shaunak, a Data Science major at Simon Fraser University with a passion for Machine Learning and real-world problem solving.
-I work with Python, R, SQL, and love blending tech with creativity using tools like Figma and Adobe Suite.
+I work with Python, R, SQL, and love blending data and tech with creativity using tools like Tableau and Power BI.
 Off-screen, I’m into chess, soccer, and staying up to date with tech trends.
 Let’s connect over code or a chess opening!

 ## I Work With: